unoplatform/uno.toolkit.ui/doc/helpers/itemsrepeater-extensions.md

 ## Properties
 Property|Type|Description
 -|-|-
+IsSelectionHost|bool|Used to mark an element within the ItemsRepeater.ItemTemplate to be the host control that will handle the selection.\*
 SelectedItem|object|Two-ways bindable property for the current/first(in Multiple mode) selected item.\* SelectedIndex|int|Two-ways bindable property for the current/first(in Multiple mode) selected index.\* SelectedItems|IList\<object>|Two-ways bindable property for the current selected items.\* SelectedIndexes|IList\<int>|Two-ways bindable property for the current selected indexes.\* SelectionMode|ItemsSelectionMode|Gets or sets the selection behavior: `None`, `SingleOrNone`, `Single`, `Multiple` <br/> note: Changing this value will cause the `Selected-`properties to be re-coerced.
+UseNestedSelectionHost|bool|Used to signal a selection-host should be found in the ItemTemplate, and it would replace the item template root.\*

 ### Remarks
 - `Selected-`properties only takes effect when `SelectionMode` is set to a valid value that is not `None`.